Alaa-Eldeen-Essam/rag-chat/docs/retrieval_pipeline.md

 - Existing filters (doc type, asset IDs, keyword constraints) run on the fused list, so hybrid retrieval still respects the UI scope and visibility restrictions.
+- Each chunk’s metadata now also carries a `page_number` (populated during chunking), making it easy to surface page references alongside the retrieved excerpt.

 ---